 8 Money-Smart Ways to Spend Your Tax Refund

-Since this year's tax deadline was pushed back to July 15, many people haven't filed their tax return yet.
-That also means there are a lot of tax refunds yet to be cashed and spent.
+Since this year's tax deadline was pushed back to July 15, many people just recently filed their tax return.
+That means there are a lot of tax refunds yet to be cashed and spent.

 If you're fortunate enough to have the essentials covered, you may be tempted to treat yourself to takeout from your favorite restaurant or a nice bottle of wine.
 Fine.
 But once you've scratched that itch, consider these ways to put the rest of your tax refund to work for you.